Rudy Giuliani: 20 people knew about Trump's hush money payments

-Rudy Giuliani says there’s a perfectly good reason to explain Trump’s hush money payments to women ahead of the 2016 election, and it wasn’t about his campaign for president.
+Rudy Giuliani says there’s a perfectly good reason to explain President Donald Trump’s hush money payments to women ahead of the 2016 election, and it wasn’t about his campaign for president.

 “I can produce an enormous number of witnesses,” claimed the former New York mayor and current Trump attorney.
 “I can produce 20 witnesses to tell you what he was concerned about.”

-Guiliani made the comments, which indicate that a broader than previously known circle of people knew about the payments, on ABC’s This Week with George Stephanopoulos.
-The witnesses, according to Giuliani, would be able to confirm that Trump was worried that the women, including Stormy Daniels, represented a threat to safety of his family.
+Guiliani made the comments, which indicate that a broader-than-previously-known circle of people knew about the payments, on ABC’s This Week with George Stephanopoulos.
+The witnesses, according to Giuliani, would be able to confirm that Trump was worried that the women, including Stormy Daniels, represented a threat to the safety of his family.

 This would rebut the explanation offered by Michael Cohen, Trump’s former personal fixer and attorney—and one confirmed by the parent company of the National Enquirer, which was involved in at least one payment—that Trump knew the money was to keep news of his sexual affairs from reaching voters and damaging his chances at election.